Generative Modeling Enables Molecular Structure Retrieval from Coulomb Explosion Imaging: Supplementary Information

 \subsubsection{Structure Denoising Module}

 In the Structure Denoising Module (Algorithm~\ref{alg:StructureDenoisingModule}), a noisified (training) or random (inference) molecular structure is conditionally encoded by the Conditional Position Encoder (Algorithm~\ref{alg:ConditionalEncoder}).
 The conditions are the noise level \( \sigma \) and the pairwise features produced by the Dynamics Extraction Module (Algorithm~\ref{alg:DynamicsExtractionModule}).
 The former is Fourier encoded, linearly transformed, and then concatenated with the linearly transformed positions.
 The result is used to create the pairwise features which are passed together with the dynamics-specific conditions to a Pair Residual Block (Algorithm~\ref{alg:PairResidualBlock}).
 The produced encoding is processed by two TM blocks (Algorithm~\ref{alg:TransformerWithMemory}).
 Atom-wise features are then created through projection of the calculated pairwise features.
 They are processed by an Atom-wise Multi-head Self-attention block (Algorithm~\ref{alg:AtomAttention}), with the result serving as input to the Position Decoder (Algorithm~\ref{alg:PositionDecoder}).
 The decoding is performed with an Atom Residual block (Algorithm~\ref{alg:AtomResidualBlock}), which is a two-layer perceptron without nonlinear activation at the end.
 The final output is a weighted sum of the decoded structure and the input molecular structure.
 To predict accurate molecular structures, the Structure Denoising Module is run by a diffusion sampler (Algorithm~\ref{alg:Sampler}) through five iterations.
 The sampler is based on the approach proposed in Ref.~\cite{karras_elucidating_2022}.
 Its parameter settings were optimized with the validation dataset.
+The prediction errors evaluated as a function of the number of sampling steps (NSS) are displayed in Supplementary Fig.~\ref{fig:S_err_nfe}.
+The overall minimum is reached at the NSS of 33.
+Since five sampling steps can already get to an error within 1\% of the minimum value (achievable with less than 100 sampling steps), it was chosen as a good compromise between prediction accuracy and inference time.